Case Results in Civil Asset Forfeiture Cases

 CBP Returns $57,000 Seized at the Tampa International Airport

 In January 2021, CBP seized $57,000 from a traveler at the Tampa International Airport.
-Before attempting to board a domestic flight, the traveler was detained and questioned near Gate A. Shortly thereafter the traveler was escorted to the Tampa International Airport Police Station where the detention continued for more than three hours.
+Before attempting to board a domestic flight, the traveler was detained and questioned near Gate A. Shortly thereafter, the traveler was escorted to the Tampa International Airport Police Station, where the detention continued for more than three hours.
 The traveler’s $57,000 was eventually seized, and the receipt listed an “undisclosed amount” of U.S. Currency.

 Immediately after we were retained, we filed a claim for court action and preserved all video from Gate A and the police station.
-We convinced CBP to return all of the $57,000.00 after showing problems with the legality of the warrantless search and prolonged detention.
+We convinced CBP to return all the $57,000.00 after showing problems with the legality of the warrantless search and prolonged detention.

 FBI Returns $24,905.00 Seized for Forfeiture at the Airport in San Juan, Puerto Rico